ben-pritchard/Enrollment-App/README.md

 Integration tests are also included.

 Additional features:
-- Search feature - allows you to filter your list of enrollments based off of certain attributes
+- Search - allows you to filter your list of enrollments based off of certain attributes
 - Export - search results will be exported to a local CSV file.
 - Import - add or update enrollment records through an import of a CSV file.
 - Table sorting, pagination, etc.